abaer123/Racing-Repository/Courses/Workshops/Security/4_Software_Bill_Of_Materials_Reports_And_License_Compliance.md

 6. _Remember to go back to your project using the breadcrumb, clicking on your group, then clicking on your project._

-7. Now if we were to run a new pipeline for a MR, a new approval rule based on this license compliance policy will be added to prevent any software using the GPLv3 license from being merged and the security bot will notify you that you have a policy violation.
+7. Now if we were to run a new pipeline for a MR, a new approval rule based on this license compliance policy will be added to prevent any software using the BSD 3-Clause "New" or "Revised" license from being merged and the security bot will notify you that you have a policy violation.